BDNYC/sedkit/README.md

 ## Demo

-An SED can be constructed by importing and initializing an `SED` object
+An SED can be constructed by importing and initializing an `SED` object.

 ```python
 from sedkit import SED